ramezrafla/redis-oplog/README.md

 2. DB hits were killing us, each update required multiple hits to update the data then pull it again.
 This is also another major negative -- not scalable and slow.
 The approach of keeping pulling from DB to get around the very rare race condition is unsustainable.
 3. We want to read from MongoDB secondaries to scale faster.
 The only way to properly scale with the current redis-oplog is (very) costly sharding.

-In addition, the code was becoming complex and hard to understand (which dead code and need for optimization).
+In addition, the code was becoming complex and hard to understand (with dead code and need for optimization).
 This is owing to many hands getting involved and its aim to cover as many use cases as possible. **Such an important building-block for us had to be easily maintainable**.

 ## What we did
 This version of redis-oplog is more streamlined (you can see this with the reduced number of settings):